mathjax/MathJax-docs/input/tex/extensions/setoptions.rst

    true if that option can be set for that package, and false otherwise.
-The default is to check if the option is listed explicitly in the list of options for the given package in the ``allowOptions``.
-If the value is explicitly false, or if it is not listed and the ``allowOptionDefault`` is false, then produce an error.
+The default is to check if the option is listed explicitly in the list of options for the given package in the ``allowOptions`` list.
+If the value is explicitly ``false``, or if it is not listed and the ``allowOptionDefault`` is ``false``, then produce an error.
 Otherwise check that the option actually exists for the package, and report an error if not, otherwise allow the option to be set.
 You can supply your own function to process the option names in another way if you wish.

 .. _tex-setoptions-filterValue:
 .. describe:: filterValue: SetOptionsUtil.filterValue

-   This is a function that is called to check the value provided for a given option is allowed.
+   This is a function that is called to check whether the value provided for a given option is allowed.
 It is passed the TeX parser, the package name, the option name, and the new option value as its arguments, and it returns the value to be used for the option.
 The default is simply to return the value it is given, but you can use this to alter the value, or to produce an error if the value is not valid.

 .. _tex-setoptions-allowPackageDefault:
 .. describe:: allowPackageDefault: true